lupyuen/lupyuen.github.io/src/usb3.md

 U-Boot allows booting from a USB Drive...
 Thus it must have a __USB Driver inside__!

-Let's find the PinePhone USB Driver and understand it.
+Let's find the PinePhone USB Driver inside U-Boot and study it.

 _How to find the PinePhone USB Driver in U-Boot?_